When you experience a flare-up of back pain, your first thought might be to reach for medication.

 - Do an upper body stretch.
 Face a wall in the room with your arms straight and your palms touching the wall.
 Keep your elbows in line with your shoulders and put one foot in front of the other.
 Now, bend your forward leg and exhale as you lean your body towards the wall.
 You want to keep your back straight and your chest up for this stretch.
 You know you’re doing it correctly if you feel a stretch in your chest.
 Maintain the stretch for about 20 seconds.

-This is because, as he says, “It is very common and very annoying when it happens.
+Treatment for acute neck and back pain can be considered to be similar to the common cold.
+As spine researcher Rick Deyo told The New York Times, “it is very common and very annoying when it happens.
 But most of the time it will not result in anything major or serious.”

 What About People Who Suffer From Chronic Pain?